eamicheal/TVMCloned080222/README.md

 • set(USE_VTA_FSIM ON)
 • set(USE_VTA_FPGA OFF)

-3. To use the CMAKE builder, make TVM (Process takes about 5 hours)
+3. To use the CMAKE builder, make TVM (Process takes about 5 hours on AARCH64)
 ```
 export TVM_LOG_DEBUG=1
 cd build